microverseinc/curriculum-template-databases/README.md

 # curriculum-databases-projects-template

-feature_branch_day_2_SQL
+feature_branch_day_3_SQL
 > This is a project showing data of animals in a vet-clinic.
 Different queries can be made using SQL commands.
-In this branch more data are added to the table.
-Different Transactions are made.
-The results are taken after each query.
+In this branch more new tables,data are added.Queries are made utilising JOIN.

 ## Getting Started